Yooniii/Unscramble/README.md

 |      6-9      |       6     |
 |      10+      |       10    |

 Scores are updated live with a timer counting down.
-Subsequent games can be played again by clicking 'play again' to clear the history and generate a new word.
+Subsequent games can be played by clicking 'play again' to clear the history, reset the timer, and generate a new word.